amjjd/rustrast/rustrast-03/README.md

 Just get to the point(s)!
 -------------------------

-I don't want to actually do the 3D geometry calculations at this step, so decided to just scale the model to fit the window, with a small pulse to the scaling factor so there is some animation, and draw just the vertices, shaded according to their z coordinates to emulate some form of diminished lighting.
+I didn't want to actually do the 3D geometry calculations at this step, so decided to just scale the model to fit the window, with a small pulse to the scaling factor so there is some animation, and draw just the vertices, shaded according to their z coordinates to emulate some form of diminished lighting.
 Conveniently the model I chose is y up, and has higher y values at the bottom, so matches the screen well.